shalithakaru/grpc-client-server-gateway/README.md

   - `Traces`: Provide insights into the request paths and performance of the application by tracing the flow through different services.
   - `Logs`: Capture application events and errors for debugging and monitoring.
   - `Metrics`: Quantitative data about the system's performance and health (e.g., request count, latency).

-### Kubernetes
-Discusses the deployment and management of the application in a Kubernetes environment.
-  - `Kubernetes`: An open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
-  - `Monitoring and Logging`: Integrating Kubernetes with Prometheus and OpenTelemetry to monitor and log the application's performance and health.
-  - `Operator`: Details the implementation of a Kubernetes Operator to manage custom resources.

 ## gRPC Server & Gateway